bramzandbelt/cmass/README.md

 ### Participants

 We recruited a total of 11 participants (for demographics, see: `documents/content/sample_characteristics.csv`) through an online database for subjects interested in participating in research at the Donders Institute and Behavioral Science Institute of Radboud University (Sona Systems Ltd., Tallinn, Estonia).
 One participants was excluded, because they failed to bring performance in line with pre-set task performance criteria during the practice session.
 All participants had normal or corrected to normal vision and did report no history of neurological or psychiatric illness or claustrophobia.
-The study procedures were in accordance with the Declaration of Helsinki \[@WorldMedicalAssociation2013\] and were approved by the local ethics committee (Committee on Research Involving Human Subjects Arnhem-Nijmegen, registered under CMO2014/088).
+The study procedures were in accordance with the [Declaration of Helsinki](https://www.wma.net/policies-post/wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/) and were approved by the local ethics committee (Committee on Research Involving Human Subjects Arnhem-Nijmegen, registered under CMO2014/088).
 Written informed consent was obtained from all participants before enrollment in the study.

 ### Task